BadgerRob/Staging/Coolship_firle_microflora_workshop.md

 ## Summary

 Long read sequencing provides a means to assemble metagenomes.
-Due to the length of reads, assemblies of larger compleate contigs are possable relative to short, high accuracy reads.
+Due to the length of reads, assemblies of larger complete contigs are possible relative to short, high accuracy reads.
 This often permits a greater understanding of community composition, genetic diversity as well as a greater resolution of the genetic context of genes of interest.